Beautiful Plants For Your Interior

 Cucumbers need to be green and firm with a rounded tip when you get them at their peak freshness!
 You can harvest these regularly for continued fruiting if needed too.
 If any turn yellowish or soft then better think twice because that means they’re overripe.

-F1 Bella :- F1 Bela is a beautiful female flower variety that can be grown in an unheated greenhouse.
+F1 Bella:- F1 Bela is a beautiful female flower variety that can be grown in an unheated greenhouse.
 Bella produces long fruit 13in (35cm) that are tasty and crisp fruits and not bitter.
-Bella also has a high vitamin content too, just perfect for salads.
-Bella also has good tolerance to diseases such as powdery mildew.
+Bella also has a high vitamin content, just perfect for salads.
+Bella also has a good tolerance to diseases such as powdery mildew.

-F1 Delistar :- F1 Delistar is a new and unusual variety of cucumber with thin, pale green skin that is so translucent you don’t even need to peel them.
+F1 Delistar:- F1 Delistar is a new and unusual variety of cucumbers with thin, pale green skin that is so translucent you don’t even need to peel them.

 It produces 10in (25cm) long fruits, which are high-vitamins.
 One of the most reliable cucumbers you can grow.
 Generous harvests of fat, firm ridge cucumbers from early in the season until the first frosts.

 La Diva:- The succulent and sweet-tasting cucumbers of this all-female cucumber plant, produces chunky, seedless fruit.
 La Diva can be grown indoors or outdoors with little effort.
 This variety has a good tolerance level for cooler climes.

 Crystal Lemon:- A novel variety, that produces very tasty round yellow fruits Can be grown against a support such as a trellis, archway, or wigwam or if preferred, can be simply left to trail along the ground.
 Can be grown in a vegetable plot, raised beds or a container garden.

 The RHS advises they are perfect for bees and other pollinators.